informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 Constructor for InboundForeignKeyPseudoColumn.
 This class is a wrapper for [ForeignKeyRef](#ERMrest.ForeignKeyRef).
 This is a bit different than the [ForeignKeyPseudoColumn](#ERMrest.ForeignKeyPseudoColumn), as that was for foreign keys of current table.
 This wrapper is for inbound foreignkeys.
 It is actually warpping the whole reference (table).

+Note: The sourceObjectWrapper might include filters and therefore the relatedReference
+      might not be a simple path from main to related table and it could have filters.

 This class extends the [ReferenceColumn](#ERMrest.ReferenceColumn)